davidixonn/CaliforniaDreaming/Group4_Proposal.md

 ## Project Description/Outline

-Our project proposes to examine the relationship between the cost of housing and the poverty level by region in the United States.
-How does the increasing cost of housing/gentrification in an area affect the movement of people across regions, and the number of people who are categorized as below the poverty level?
+Our project proposes to examine what factors might affect one's decision to move to California from out of state.
+Aside from the standard answer that people move to California because of the weather, we look at demographics, cost of housing, and employment opportunities.

 ## Research Questions to Answer

-* What impact does the cost of housing have on the poverty level in different regions of the United States (California)?
+* What are the most densely populated counties in California?
+* Where in California do we see the most growth?
+* How does population compare regionally from the coastal counties to the inland counties?
-* How does gentrification and the cost of housing affect where people of different income levels move to?
+* How is the cost of housing changing in California?
+* How much does it cost to live in a coastal county vs. an inland county?
+* How much do rents vary in northern, central, and southern counties in California?
-* What is the relationship between rental vacancies and the cost of housing?
+* Is there a relationship between changing rents and changing population?
-* How does consumer spending affect the cost of housing and the poverty level?
-* In regions with higher consumer spending, does education level have an impact on what people spend on housing?
-* In a general sense, are the numbers of people below the poverty level increasing or decreasing?
-* Trends in Income?
+* Where are employment opporunities increasing in California?
-* Where is the greatest population growth in California?
+* In what industries are most employment opportunities in California?
-* Is the population growth in an area related to the weather?

-* Median Income vs. Cost of Housing
-* Cost of Living
-* Unemployment vs. Job opportunities
-* Weather
-* Education Opportunities?
-Cost of Education?
-* Cost of commuting/transportation?
-* Number of Restaurants/Diversity of Restaurants
-* Economic Opportunities

 ## Datasets to Be Used

 U.S. Census Data

-FRED Economic Data

-Zillow Home Valuation API
+Zillow Median Rents API

-Housing Prices API
+California Association of Realtors Housing Prices API

 ## Task Breakdown